 Suddenly, my pooch America races into the room, jumps into my chair, and begins kissing me profusely.
 “OMG, I tell him, I love you so much!”
 I kiss him back with several kisses and hug him close to me.
 I have already had two bouts of joy and it is 6:00 am.
 Lucky me.

 Ultimately, I tell myself, my cloud will lift when I resolve how to handle bouts of sadness.
 The estrangement of my family hangs around my neck and, let’s face it, their neck too.
 I have hope and now I have dreams.
-I now know I will have help climbing the stairs.
+Embracing a gentle spirit, I now know I will have help climbing the stairs, finding peace and joy along the way.
 My third bout of joy of the day.

 I ASK MYSELF WHY

-Furthermore, I have struggled with both of daughters at one point or another.
+Furthermore, I have struggled with both of my long-time friend daughters at one point or another.
 One daughter tells me she revered me and the other told me, “You will never know how much I love you” only later to ostracize and reject me.
 Go figure.

 They have had their disappointments.
 They experienced despair in their lives.
 Their father passed away suddenly.
 I remarried.
 Our close family became a blended family and alas changed, forever.